We're in for 2 hours of fun!

 Most important fields:

-folder.Check compatibility support here.
+www folder.Check compatibility support here.

-In a Shiny app context, the manifest goes in www
+In a Shiny app context, the manifest goes in www.

 Script run in the background by the web browser.